GitExl/ADGE/readme.md

 If you want to output the raw rendered audio to a file, specify the `output_filename` option.
 The written file will contain 16 bit signed integer samples in stereo at the configured sample rate.

+Use the `device_index` option to specify the index of the sound device to use for playback.
+0 is usually the default device.

 ### Input